byte-physics/igortest/docu/sphinx/source/guided-tour.rst

 .. _tour_create:

-creating a unit
+Creating a unit
 ---------------

 We will start by creating a simple unit.
-Since Igor Pro targets to a scientific audience, we chose an application-oriented use case from
-nanoscience:

 The following formula gives the diameter :math:`d` of a carbon nanotube: